hashicorp/terraform-provider-aws/website/docs/r/route_table_association.html.markdown

 ## Import

-EC2 Route Table Associations can be imported using the associated resource ID and Route Table ID separated by a forward slash (`/`).
+Import EC2 Route Table Associations using the associated resource ID and Route Table ID separated by a forward slash (`/`).
 For example:

 ~> **NOTE:** Attempting to associate a route table with a subnet or gateway, where either is already associated, will result in an error (e.g.,